Posted on behalf of Phillips Law Group on Apr 18, 2013 in Auto Accidents

 Torn ligaments may have different results depending on the severity of the tear.
 A partial tear in the ligament may result in loss of function, while a completely torn ligament will most definitely result in loss of function and is often accompanied by a fractured wrist.
 A doctor will often need to perform an MRI to determine the location and severity of the actual damage.

 The scaphoid bone is the smallest of the eight bones in the wrist and is located close to the thumb.
 Due to its size and location it is more vulnerable to become broken during an auto accident.
 Of course, scaphoid fractures are also difficult to pinpoint because there will often be a lack of deformity or noticeable signs of a break.
 Thus, an x-ray and tests may need to be performed in order to determine if the bone was actually fractured.

 If you believe you have suffered from any type of auto accident wrist injury, it is advised to seek immediate medical attention to prevent further damage from occurring.
 Furthermore, these medical documents can be used by our attorneys to formulate a case for you in the court of law.

 Wrist injury treatment can consist of a variety of different options depending on the type of wrist injury listed above.
 Once a doctor has taken x-rays or determined where the injury is located, treatment options can then be determined.

 With any type of injury, it will require plenty of rest from that individual, while they will most likely not be able to use the hand(s) that have been injured.
 This may lead to a loss of wages, which our attorneys may be able to help you achieve the compensation you require.

-At The Phillips Law Group, our attorneys believe that an injury caused by the negligent actions of another individual puts that individual at fault, thus they should pay for all damages and losses they have caused.
+At the Phillips Law Group, our personal injury attorneys believe that an injury caused by the negligent actions of another individual puts that individual at fault, thus they should pay for all damages and losses they have caused.